This banana nut bread recipe flavored with brown sugar, vanilla and cinnamon is so absolutely delicious and completely irresistible.

 How to make banana nut bread

 - Make the batter: Cream the butter and sugar together until pale and fluffy.
-I like using my stand mixer for this but you can use electric beaters too.
+I like using my stand mixer for this but you can use electric beaters and a large mixing bowl too.
 Add the eggs, one at a time, and beat well after each addition.
-Mash the bananas with a fork then add to the bowl and mix in.
-Sift together the dry ingredients then add to the bowl and mix in, taking care not to over mix.
-Fold in three quarters of the walnuts.
+Mash the bananas with a fork then add the mashed bananas to the bowl and mix in.
+Sift together the dry ingredients then add to the bowl and stir in, taking care not to over mix.
+Fold in three quarters of the walnuts with a rubber spatula.
 Transfer the batter to a greased and lined loaf pan (9x5in/23x13cm).

 - Make the topping: Combine the sugar, cinnamon and remaining nuts together then sprinkle over the batter.

-- Bake: Bake the banana bread for 45-60 minutes or until a skewers inserted comes out clean.
-Remove from the oven and allow to cool completely before slicing and serving.
+- Bake: Bake the banana bread for 45-60 minutes or until a toothpick inserted comes out clean.
+Remove from the oven and allow to cool completely on a wire rack before slicing and serving.

 Yes, this banana bread freezes very well.
-Allow to cool completely then wrap well with parchment paper and foil and freeze for up to 3 months.
+Allow to cool completely then wrap well with plastic wrap and foil and freeze for up to 3 months.
 Alternatively, freeze slices individually to make thawing easier.